SixArm/mast-cell-help/topics/low-histamine-diet-foods-to-avoid/index.md

 # Low-histamine diet: foods to avoid

-For a low-histamine diet, here are foods to avoid or limit:
+For a low-histamine diet, here are items to avoid or limit:

 * Fermented Foods: These are among the highest histamine-containing foods.
 Examples include aged cheeses, sauerkraut, yogurt, and kombucha.